netxms/netxms-doc/admin/data-collection.rst

 data collection configuration window, right-click on node object in :guilabel:`Object Browser` or on a :guilabel:`Network Map`, and click :guilabel:`Data Collection Configuration`.
 You will see the list of configured data collection items.
-From here, you can add new or change existing parameters to monitor.
+From here, you can add new or change existing metrics to monitor.
 Right click on the item will open pop-up menu with all possible actions.